 - The work experience must be of sufficient duration to be a meaningful part of the student's academic program, generally the regular semester schedule.

 - Minimum standards of work performance must be maintained by the University and by the employer.
 The student's work must be evaluated periodically by the student, the employer, and the faculty.
-The credit and grade for the course is based on evaluation of the student's performance and assigned by a faculty member in the academic department.
+The credit and grade for the course are based on evaluation of the student's performance and assigned by a faculty member in the academic department.

 - At the discretion of the department, a maximum of six (6) semester credit hours can be used toward an undergraduate or graduate degree.
 Any other registration in Internship/Cooperative Education courses will be posted to the student's transcript and will be evaluated as hours additional to those required for the degree.